 Company Logos for Unemployed People

-If you’re unemployed and not self-employed, I recommend showing yourself as still employed at your former company until you find a new job.
-It’s pretty common for people to lag months or years on updating their profiles.
+If you’re unemployed, show yourself as employed at your former company until you find a new job.
+It’s pretty standard for people to lag months or years on updating their profiles.
 Thus, it’s not a big deal.
-However, reflect your employment dates accurately on your resume.
-Those matter.

 Company Logos for Self-Employed People